Gort82/MWTWEval/readme.txt

 watermarking technique for relational data.
 In Proceedings of the 5th ACM Workshop on Information Hiding and Multimedia Security (pp. 111-121).

-Considering is a symmetric technique (same as SD-MW), parameters values have to be the same for both the embedding and extraction processes.
+Considering is a symmetric technique (same as SD-MW), parameter values have to be the same for both the embedding and extraction processes.

 For this case, the only requirement for embedding is to select the binary image to generate the